ChrisCorrigan/kanban-board/README.md

 # This is a project to help me learn and practice modern web app development.

+# (for now) you should be able to try out live at: https://kanban-board-d51ae.web.app/

-It will utilize:
+# It will utilize:

 - React.js
 - Vite